rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 Amir grabbed a fist full of sand and chucked it on one of the tiles.
 The bobbing continued as if nothing had happened.

 *"That seems safe..."* - began to reply Amir, but, he was interrupted by a loud crack as the tile fractured into tiny pieces.
-A few seconds later, collapsed into the abyss, never to be seen again - *"... as long as we run as fast as possible."*
+A few seconds later, it collapsed into the abyss, never to be seen again - *"... as long as we run as fast as possible."*

 *"We better be quick"* - said Hannah analytically.

-*"(Gulp!!)"* - accurately described Sam - *"Ok, here I go."*
+*"(Gulp!!)"* - described Sam accurately - *"Ok, here I go."*

 Sam took a deep breath and prepared himself for a long run.
 He exhaled and fixated his eyes on the dark shape that was the next gate and launched forward.
-Jumped onto the first tile and the feeling of the tile wasn't too bad, it felt firm, though he didn't want to wait for the tile to break and moved his legs to jump to the next tile.
+He jumped onto the first tile and the feeling of the tile wasn't too bad, it felt firm and stable, though he didn't want to wait for the tile to break and moved his legs to jump to the next tile.
 Two, three tiles behind, everything was going great and he heard the loud ‘CRACK’; he jumped to the next one.

 *"Keep going!"* - yelled Amir.

 Sam had no time to watch behind him, jumped another four, then another ten; behind him tiles continued to make loud cracking noises.
-He was flying through the corridor, rhetorically.
+He was flying through the corridor, figuratively.
 By now, he had lost the count of how many tiles he had left behind - *Not too bad* - he thought feeling confidence rushing in his body.

 The problem of thinking *‘Oh, I though this would be harder’* is, the creator of the challenge might have a twisted sense of humour and gets you right when you feel safe; this just happened to Sam.

 As he reached the centre of the corridor, the walls grew tiny cannons which shot pebbles in Sam's direction, some of them hit him bluntly on his face, others on the back, chest and arms.
-He tried to dodge the oncoming projectiles but, his progress slowed down.
+He tried to dodge the oncoming projectiles, but his progress slowed down.

 CRACK!
 CRACK!